GoogleCloudPlatform/generative-ai/gemini/sample-apps/llamaindex-rag/backend/README.md

 document_ai_processor_display_name: "layout-parser"
 create_docai_processor: false
 ```

 ### Indexing Methods

 There are two primary indexing methods used: `hierarchical` and `flat`.
 - `hierarchical` will create a hierarchy of chunks based on chunk sizes where chunks lower in the hierarchy are smaller progressing to larger chunks up the hierarchy.
 The relationships among chunks are managed through metadata associated with each chunk.
 The leaf chunks are embedded and stored in the vector index while all chunks are stored in a Firestore document store.
 This index is created to be compatible with the `auto_merging` retrieval technique.
 - `flat` will chunk all documents to the specified chunk size and simply embed them in the vector store.
-It will then store all parsed documents in Firestore so they can be accessed by id as well.
+It will then store all parsed documents in Firestore so they can be accessed by ID as well.

 ### Firestore

-Firestore is used to store chunks and entire documents for retrieval via metadata or id.
+Firestore is used to store chunks and entire documents for retrieval via metadata or ID.
 This is useful as a companion to vector search, as vector search can only query documents by vector similarity by design.
 By adding a docstore, retrieval techniques can augment vector search by retrieving additional chunks that surround the current set of retrieved chunks or through some other algorithm (e.g. BM25).

 ### "Questions-Answered" Index

 The parameters `qa_index_name` and `qa_endpoint_name` determine if an additional vector search index will be created based on LLM-generated questions which each document can answer.
 When these are set, each parsed document will be passed to Gemini who will generate a set of questions which that document can answer.
 The generated questions are then associated with the source_id of the parsed document, embedded and stored in a vector search index.
-At retrieval time, users can opt to query this vector index which will compare the user's query with the generated questions to obtain document ids which could potentially answers the users question.
+At retrieval time, users can opt to query this vector index which will compare the user's query with the generated questions to obtain document ID's which could potentially answers the users question.
 Then, those documents are retrieved from Firestore and returned to the LLM for response generation.

 ## RAG

 ## FastAPI Backend

 This FastAPI application provides an API for querying and evaluating a Retrieval-Augmented Generation (RAG) system.
-It includes endpoints for updating prompts, managing vector search indexes, querying the RAG system, and performing batch evaluations.
+It includes endpoints for updating prompts, managing vector search indices, querying the RAG system, and performing batch evaluations.
 - Query RAG system with customizable parameters
 - Update and manage prompts
-- List and update vector search indexes and endpoints
+- List and update vector search indices and endpoints
 - Perform batch evaluations using various metrics
 - Integration with Google Cloud services (Vertex AI, Firestore, Secret Manager)
+-
 ### Endpoints

 1. `/`: Root endpoint
 2. `/get_all_prompts`: Retrieve all prompts
 3. `/update_prompt`: Update a specific prompt
-4. `/list_vector_search_indexes`: List available vector search indexes
+4. `/list_vector_search_indices`: List available vector search indices
 5. `/list_vector_search_endpoints`: List available vector search endpoints
 6. `/list_firestore_databases`: List Firestore databases
 7. `/list_firestore_collections`: List collections in a Firestore database